mrchimp/tock/readme.md

  * reset()
  * start(time)
    * *time* is only needed if using countdown clock.
+      Should be an integer in milliseconds.
+ * stop()
+ * lap()
+ * msToTime(ms)
+   * Note: this is rudimentary - won't handle > 1 hour
+ * timeToMS(time)
-      Should be a string of format:
+   * Time should be a string of form:
    * "MM:SS"
    * "MM:SS:ms"
    * "yyyy-mm-dd HH:MM:SS.ms"
- * stop()
- * lap()
- * msToTime(ms)
-   * Note: this is redimentary - won't handle > 1 hour